Last Updated on

 Should You Use Essential Oils For Your Dog?

-So, are essential oils safe for dogs?
-Yes, they can be when used correctly but they can also be fatal.
+Since essential oil use around pets can be fatal, it’s best to speak directly to your vet.
 You should always do your research prior to diffusing or using oils around or on your dog.
-Certain oils are known to be harmful to dogs.
+Certain essential oils are known to be harmful to dogs and should be avoided completely.
 This includes (but is not limited to):

 - Sweet birch

 - Tea tree